 - the applicant has payment difficulties, which cannot be attributed to them and acted as he would have been expected in the circumstances to avoid it;

 - the payment difficulties are of a temporary nature, so it is probable that the tax debt will be paid at a later date.

 Therefore the notification form must be enclosed with the latest balance sheet of the clients and specific reasoning.

 It is possible to ask for deferment and also for partial payment of earlier VAT liability.
 Each application has an official fee of HUF 10’000.

 Online Account: switching is not required as announced on 20.03.03.
 Due to the epidemic situation, amendment of the XSD-schema to be uploaded to the Online Invoice system is postponed.
 The new 2.0 data structure will only have to be used from July 1 2020 (and not April 1 – v 1.1 version can be used for 3 additional months).

-Returns must continue to be filed on time but no late interest penalties will be applied for unpaid VAT remittances for Jan & Feb returns for companies in difficulty.
-The Irish revenue have advised companies to contact them directly to renegotiate payment terms
+The Irish Tax office has stated that returns must continue to be filed on time but no late interest penalties will be applied for unpaid VAT remittances for Jan & Feb returns for companies in difficulty.
+Revenue have advised companies to contact them directly to renegotiate payment terms.

 Small and medium enterprise (SME) Businesses*